-- basic understanding of the different engineering disciplines and how engineering contributes to our modern way of life.
+- Basic understanding of the different engineering disciplines and how engineering contributes to our modern way of life.

-- basic understanding of professional and ethical responsibilities.
+- Basic understanding of professional and ethical responsibilities.

-- understanding of the fundamental skills of oral and written communication.
+- Understanding of the fundamental skills of oral and written communication.

-- fundamental working knowledge of calculus, physics, and chemistry.
+- Fundamental working knowledge of calculus, physics, and chemistry.

-- fundamental working knowledge of the basic mechanical and electrical principles of engineering.
+- Fundamental working knowledge of the basic mechanical and electrical principles of engineering.

-- fundamental working knowledge of the basic computational methods used in engineering analysis.
+- Fundamental working knowledge of the basic computational methods used in engineering analysis.

-- understanding of the fundamental skills of engineering graphics and of computer aided design.
+- Understanding of the fundamental skills of engineering graphics and of computer aided design.

-* This is a sampling of some of the four-year colleges and universities to which our students have transferred.
-Please consult your advisor or the Educational Planning and Career Services office for a complete listing of transfer agreements between Finger Lakes Community College and four-year institutions.
+* This is a sampling of some of the four-year colleges and universities to which FLCC students have transferred.
+Please consult your advisor or the educational planning and career services office for a complete listing of transfer agreements between Finger Lakes Community College and four-year institutions.